Talent5/Exam-Attendance/DEPLOYMENT.md

 - **503 Service Unavailable**: Check if MongoDB is accessible
 - **Environment variables not loaded**: Verify all env vars are set
 - **Build failed**: Check Node.js version compatibility
+- **"Unknown command: build" error**: This happens when Render tries to run `npm build` instead of `npm run build`.
+Use the provided `render.yaml` file or ensure your build command is set to `npm install` in manual configuration
+- **Wrong directory**: Make sure the root directory is set to `backend` if deploying from the root of the repository

 ### Common Frontend Issues
 - **API calls fail**: Check CORS configuration and API URL